 How to Grow Butterwort

-Butterwort plants are common all over the world, especially in the southeastern United States, where there are more than 80 well-known species of the plant.
-This carnivorous plant is a passive trapper, using a coating of insect-trapping resin on its leaves to trap its prey.
+Butterwort plants are common all over the world, especially in south central Mexico or the southeastern United States, where there are more than 80 well-known species of the plant.
+These types of carnivorous plants are passive trappers, using a coating of insect-trapping resin on their leaves to trap its prey.

 Typically, butterworts eat gnats, so while they can be grown indoors if you absolutely have to, most people will do best when they allow their butterwort to grow outside in its container during the summer months.
 It is dormant in the winter, anyway, so keeping mint indoors then is not a problem.